Osmond Fraenkel

 Osmond Fraenkel (October 17, 1888 – May 17, 1983) was an American attorney who served as general counsel for the American Civil Liberties Union.

 Background

 Osmond Kessler Fraenkel was born on October 17, 1888, in New York City.
 His parents were Joseph E. Fraenkel and Emily Kessler.

 He attended the Horace Mann School.
-In 1908, he received an A.B. magna cum laude as well as an A.M. from Harvard College.
-In 1911, he received an LL.B. from Columbia Law School.
+In 1908, he received a Bachelor of Arts degree magna cum laude as well as a Master of Arts degree from Harvard College.
+In 1911, he received a Bachelor of laws degree from Columbia Law School.

 Career

 Fraenkel helped defend labor leader Harry Bridges.

 In 1910, Fraenkel was admitted to New York State bar. and entered private practice.

 Private practice

 In 1916, Fraenkel joined and became a partner in Goldsmith & Fraenkel.
 In 1928, the firm became Goldsmith, Jackson & Brock through 1942.
 In 1942, the firm became Fraenkel, Jackson & Levitt through 1945.
 In 1945, he became counsel to Hays, St. John, Abramson & Schulman, later Hays, St. John, Abramson & Heilbron through 1981.
 In 1982, he joined Rabinowitz, Boudin, Standard, Krinsky & Lieberman through his death in 1983.